 Al Agent: an automated intelligent entity that achieves a specific goal (autonomously or not) on behalf of another entity, by e.g. interacting with its environment, acquiring contextual information, reasoning, self-learning, decision-making, executing tasks (independently or in collaboration with other AI Agents)

+Consent: whether or not it is allowed for specific purpose(s) for Personal Data to be processed (e.g. accessed, collected, distributed) by the 6G system, or exposed by the 6G system to third parties

 Cooperating UEs: a group of UEs that have registered as part of their (shared) subscription that they are allowed to be coordinated by the network to cooperate when they are in proximity of each other.